zain-khan-dev/InterviewCake/AlgorithmicThinking/README.md

 This way we are diving the array in half and therefore time complexity till we reach 1 is log2(n)
 ### Logarithms in Sorting
 nlog2(n) is the best worst case for sorting.This is for comparison based sorting if we can bound our numbers we can bring down time complexity to O(n)
-In merge sort we divide the array until it contains one element this implies the array is sorted then we merge these sorted arrays.To reach the array diving it into half is log2(n) and merging at each level takes o(n) time thus time complexiy is nlog2(n)
+In merge sort we divide the array until it contains one element this implies the array is sorted then we merge these sorted arrays.To reach the array diving it into half is log<sub>2</sub>(n) and merging at each level takes O(n) time thus time complexiy is nlog<sub>2</sub>(n)

 ### Logarithm in Trees
-Each level in a tree is full this type of tree is called a perfect tree At each level the number of nodes doubles thus the height of tree we can conclude is log2(n) This means how much time we take to reach n from 1 doubling at each level or how many times should we double 1 to reach n The exact formula for the number of nodes on the last level is:
+Each level in a tree is full this type of tree is called a perfect tree At each level the number of nodes doubles thus the height of tree we can conclude is log<sub>2</sub>(n) This means how much time we take to reach n from 1 doubling at each level or how many times should we double 1 to reach n The exact formula for the number of nodes on the last level is:
 2n+1